TGAC/COPO-documentation/profile/genomics/genomics-profile-walkthrough.rst

    <hr>

-.. _standalone-profile-components:
+.. _genomics-profile-components:

-Stand-alone Profile Components
+Genomics Profile Components
 -----------------------------------

 A COPO profile defines a set of component types from which instances of research objects [#f2]_ can be created.